ekvit22/Design-Patterns-Final/README.md

 # Design-Patterns-Final
 Point of Sales (POS) system service with HTTP API featuring Chain of Responsibility pattern.

+# Instructions
+After running main, go to the link in the terminal.
+Add `/docs` at the end of the link to access the API.

 Use this format for campaign descriptions:

     for discounts: